nelsonfigueroa/nelson.cloud/content/posts/2026-08-02-setting-up-a-time-machine-drive-in-the-command-line.md

 There are three kinds of exclusions: fixed-path exclusions, sticky exclusions, and volume exclusions.
 But for our purposes we only care about fixed-path and sticky exclusions.
 - Fixed-path exclusions are tied to a path regardless of what is there.
 Use these exclusions for anything that gets deleted and recreated, like build caches.
 - Sticky exclusions are the default.
 They're tied to the item itself.
-It follows the file if you move it and copies inherit it.
+They follows the file if you move it and copies inherit it.
 Deleting and recreating a directory loses its stickiness.

 Here's an example of adding a fixed-path exclusion: